nhoening/StoSim/doc/tut/sub.rst

 .. literalinclude:: ../../examples/subexp/exp2.conf
     :lines: 1-9

-To make it clear: It does not appear any different to your executable if a variable setting is defined in one configuration file or the other.
-If you specified a comma-separated list of options in experiment.conf or in a subexperiment config, your executable code will get one config-file with all variables available in the ``vars`` section (the configuration file for each setting is also put into the subfolder in the ``data`` dir).
+To make it clear: It does not appear any different to your executable if a parameter setting is defined in one configuration file or the other.
+If you specified a comma-separated list of options in experiment.conf or in a subexperiment config, your executable code will get one config-file with all parameters available in the ``params`` section (the configuration file for each setting is also put into the subfolder in the ``data`` dir).
 You only need to know that settings in the experiment configuration files overwrite the general settings in the main configuration file.